tedhudek/sandbox/eight-essential-tips.md

 <!--checkboxes slide for the recap?-->

-Remember our fictional writer at the beginning?
+tell stories, just ask, listen, min content, own, keep learning, say yes, give praise Remember our fictional writer at the beginning?

-Our writer asked for feedback, and she asked to join a meeting.
 Let's review what she did.
-At the very beginning, she said yes to a challenging assignment.
-She asked for info.
-She listened to the response.
-She started with minimal content and collaborated.
-She owned her content, making final decisions.
-She taught herself a tool to be more efficient.
+At the very beginning, she asked for feedback, and she asked to join a meeting.
+She said yes to a challenging assignment.
+She listened to the feature team and her customers.
+She wrote minimal content and iterated on it with stakeholders.
+She asked for input, but owned the output.
+She grew her skills by teaching herself Python, and then taught it to her team.
 She thanked her colleagues.
 And at the end, she found herself ready to say yes to the next project.
 <!--need a step-by-step circular diagram here-->

 ## Resources

 * Brian McDonald on storytelling and specifically the 7 elements (find him in podcasts and books)
-* Gettings Things Done (notion of next action)
+* Getting Things Done (notion of next action)
-* Link to my slides
+* Link to presentation notes
 * https://news.microsoft.com/stories/
 * Claude Hopkins (advertising executive who created the campaign for Pepsodent toothpaste)
 * Charles Duhigg: The Power of Habit: Why We Do What We Do in Life and Business